-Roaring Fork, Garfield County School Districts take step forward in early education development
+Roaring Fork, Garfield County school districts take step forward in early education development

 Districts formally join Rocky Mountain Preschool Coalition